Cottage for hire in Shildon, near Bishop Auckland - Sleeps 4.

 • In the Cheviots, College Valley walk with wild Cheviot goats at Hethpool Mill.

-Our editors top villages / towns to visit in North East England
+Our editors top places to visit in North East England